stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 </TabItem>
 </Tabs>

-This will run all of the tests asccoaicate wtith your model(s) - in this case not null and unique tests defined in the `schema.yml` file.
-Thats it, deployed and tested.
+This will run all of the tests associated with your model(s) - in this case not null and unique tests defined in the `schema.yml` file.
+That's it, deployed and tested.

 ## Other Stuff

-There is some other stuff in DBT you should be aware of like `seeds`, `snapshots`, `analyses`, `macros` and more but our five minutes is up :smiley:.
-We can discuss these next time, you are up and running with the basics of DBT now, get transforming!
+There is some other stuff in DBT you should be aware of, like `seeds`, `snapshots`, `analyses`, `macros`, and more but our five minutes is up :smiley:.
+We can discuss these next time; you are up and running with the basics of DBT now, get transforming!